prime31/Nez/FAQs/PipelineImporters.md

 </XnaContent>
 ```

 The template will be dumped to the Pipeline console but note that it will have utf-16 instead of utf-8 so you need to change that.
+Copy/paste the template XML into a new XML file and change the values as required.
+This is the XML file that you will be adding to the Pipeline tool to actually create your xnb file.

-You can then create your own super simple `ContentProcessor` as shown below:
+You will first need to create your own super simple `ContentProcessor` to handle converting the XML into an xnb:

 ```csharp
 [ContentProcessor( DisplayName = "XML File Processor" )]